Skip to main content

 Cons:

-• Steep learning curve for basic storage needs
+• Steeper learning curve than basic storage needs require

 • Premium pricing compared to alternatives

-• M.2 NVMe drives still restricted to Synology-approved models for storage pools
+• M.2 NVMe drives still restricted to Synology-validated models for storage pools and caching

 Quick Specifications